ronver1/AI-Handgun-Detection-Device/README.md

 - Encrypted video transmission
 - Admin dashboard integration

+#### GPIO Pin Mapping
+This project uses BCM GPIO numbering.
+Pin assignments are defined in `config.json` and match the provided KiCad schematic exactly.

 ## Summary
 This project showcases a full-stack embedded AI system that bridges hardware, software, and cloud intelligence to address a real-world safety challenge.
 It is intended as a technical demonstration, research platform, and portfolio artifact for employers and collaborators interested in embedded AI, security systems, and applied computer vision.